 “People choose not on the basis of what’s most important, but on what’s easiest to evaluate.” — Barry Schwartz

 #11.
-Generate Thousand Ideas
+Generate a Thousand Ideas

 “If I have a thousand ideas and only one turns out to be good I am satisfied.” — Alfred Nobel

-So, come up with thousand ideas and not with only one.
+So, come up with a thousand ideas and not only one.
 Learn from your mistakes.
 Your thousand ideas will move you towards a refined one that can have the ability to change the world.

 Never restrict yourself.

 This is very true in designing user interfaces.
 You reach the best approach after trying many interim ideas and options.
 These interim options help you to learn a lot and make you an expert in your field.

 #12.
 Make Understandable Design